-Beyond the issue of health safety, condensate pollution on a beach can cause a momentary interruption of tourism activity.
+Beyond the issue of health safety during the emergency response (see D.1), condensate pollution on a beach can cause a momentary interruption of tourism activity.
 If a condensate seeps into the sand, evaporation can become difficult and require aeration of the sediment (e.g., through the harrowing technique) to accelerate the process.
 If the chemical emulsifies at sea and settles on beaches, they may be closed for cleaning.